AliyunContainerService/pouch/docs/kubernetes/pouch_with_kubernetes_deploying.md

 ## Install and Configure

-An all-in-one kubernetes cluster with pouch runtime could be deployed by running:
+An all-in-one kubernetes cluster with PouchContainer runtime could be deployed by running:

 ```
 hack/kubernetes/allinone.sh